aparna-kiran/aparna-kiran/README.md

 I am interested in working in the retail industry.

-🌱 I am learning about applying data engineering methologies in a retail industry using Databricks and using Google Analytics to perform customer behavior analysis

-💬 Reach me about e-commerce data analysis using SQL

 <!--
 **aparna-kiran/aparna-kiran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.